The definition of Flight-Plus is set out in Regulation 24 of the ATOL Regulations 2012.

 - A Flight-Plus exists when a flight is sold with overseas accommodation and/or car hire.

-- The flight and accommodation and/or car hire must be requested within one day of each other, but it does not matter which the customer requests first.
+- The flight and accommodation and/or car hire must be requested on the same day or within one day of each other, but it does not matter which the customer requests first.

 - The trip must be over 24 hours in duration or include an overnight stay.

-- The flight must have its outbound leg departing from the UK, except where the arrangement includes travel departing the UK by another method such as ferry, coach or rail, in addition to an overseas flight.
+- The flight must have its outbound leg departing from the UK, except where the arrangement includes travel departing the UK by another method such as ferry, coach or rail and a flight into the UK.

-- Flight-Plus arrangers will have obligations to their customers if a supplier fails.
-The Flight-Plus arranger will be required to replace that part of the holiday or provide a refund for the whole arrangement to the customer
+Flight-Plus arrangers have obligations to their customers if a supplier fails.
+The Flight-Plus arranger will be required to replace that part of the trip (at no extra cost to the customer) or provide a refund for the whole arrangement to the customer.